 Think of a QI as the essential bridge between selling your old property and buying your new one.
 They ensure the entire transaction follows the strict rules set by the IRS, protecting your investment and your capital gains from immediate taxation.
 Attempting an exchange without one is one of the fastest ways to find yourself with a hefty, unexpected tax bill.
 Partnering with a QI is a foundational step, and it’s a decision that should be made with the same care you put into your strategic tax planning.

-Know When the IRS Requires a QI
+When Does the IRS Require a QI?

 The IRS is crystal clear on this: to qualify for a 1031 exchange, you cannot have “actual or constructive receipt” of the funds from the sale of your property.
 This means the money can’t land in your bank account, even for a minute.
 The moment you touch the proceeds, the transaction becomes a taxable sale.